 Redundancy insurance is not generally available for anybody who is self-employed or a contract worker but some companies will cover redundancy on a 'cease to trade' basis.
 You need to check the terms and conditions carefully before starting a policy.

 Redundancy insurance can be bought by almost anyone in an employed role but employees within some industries may be more difficult to insure than others.
 The qualifying criteria can change from time to time depending on what is going on within the economy and specifically within your market sector.

 However, the following people should consider redundancy insurance:

 - Anyone in a job where there is a medium risk of redundancy but there has been no announcement or rumour of redundancy

 - Anyone who feels that, if they were made redundant, they would have difficulty finding a job within 3 months

 What are my employer's legal obligations if I am made redundant?

-- After two years working for an employer an employee will qualify for a minimal statutory redundancy payment
+- After two years of working for an employer, an employee will qualify for a minimum statutory redundancy payment

 - An employee with less than two years with an employer has no statutory right to a redundancy payment